A Tourism Marketer’s Guide to Getting Started with Email Marketing

 One of the fundamental marketing tactics for every tourism business should be the development and implementation of a regular enewsletter to engage current and potential customers.

-Not only is it a cost-efficient way to promote business/product news, but email marketing offers business several advantages, including:
+Not only is it a cost-efficient way to promote your new news, but email marketing offers business several advantages:

 - It offers businesses way to target specific markets for specific messages